Up to date

 After passthrough is enabled it is possible to change settings that will break passthrough.

-Be sure not to change the
+Be sure not to disable the

-transparent_bg setting or the environment blend mode.
+transparent_bg setting or change the environment blend mode.

 This will result in the camera image no longer being visible but you still incur the overhead.